Choosing the right music stand is perhaps more involved than it might seem at first glance.

 - Uses plastic components

-This Coocheer stand has a number of adjuster knobs to add as much tension as needed.
-This means objects as heavy as flat screen monitors are easily supported on the stand’s shelf.
+This Moukey stand has a number of adjuster knobs to add as much tension as needed.
+This means objects as heavy as flat-screen monitors are easily supported on the stand’s shelf.

 The stable tripod design features rubber coated, anti-slip feet – a great feature on polished floors.
 This stand can hold whatever you put on it without tipping or the bookplate shifting.